First-time voters in Germany consider life after Merkel | DW | 24.09.2021

 That has worked for Cornelius.
 He is involved with Fridays for Future and will vote Green on Sunday.

 Thurid also thought about voting Green.
 But now she thinks she will go for the FDP, persuaded by their economic policy.
-Instead of just calling for more money to be handed out, the party is also concerned with new ways to make money.
-Thurid wants to use her vote to "somewhat oppose the very left-wing economic trend."
+Instead of just calling for more money to be handed out, the party is also concerned with new ways to make money, she says Thurid wants to use her vote to "somewhat oppose the very left-wing economic trend."

-But she became aware of the FDP because of their skepticism towards the government's coronavirus policies.
+But she says she became aware of the FDP because of their skepticism towards the government's coronavirus policies.

 "My mother is a geriatric nurse and is not vaccinated.
 She is really afraid of losing her job.
 So I've really noticed what effects a compulsory vaccination program could have," she explained.
-She believes the FDP have spoken out particularly loudly against compulsory vaccination.
-Thurid herself is vaccinated and has talked with her mother for hours about the topic, and can at least understand her mother's worries about the vaccine.
+She says she has a high opinion of the FDP for its vehement opposition to compulsory vaccination.
+Thurid herself is vaccinated, but has talked with her mother for hours about the topic and can at least understand her mother's worries about the vaccine.

 All three young voters have one belief in common: There should be fundamental change.

 "What unites young voters above all is a dissatisfaction with politics, but in a different way to older voters," Jona believes.
-Young voters are more concerned about the future, he believes and the election campaigns of the governing parties, the CDU/CSU and SPD, seem unimaginative to him.
+Young voters are more concerned about the future, he believes, and the election campaigns of the governing parties, the CDU/CSU and SPD, seem to him to be lacking in any real ideas.

 Thurid thinks that the Greens and the FDP are also so successful among young people because they represent a democratic alternative.